 Don’t forget to spruce up your homeowners policy

 Did you know that homeowners insurance covers some damage to your lawn and garden?
-That’s right — if your yard’s damaged by severe weather, vandalism, or another covered event, your policy will help pay to replace your trees, plants, grass, statuary, or other landscaping elements.
-So if you’re planning on making a lot of improvements this spring, make sure your coverage is enough to meet your needs.
+That’s right — if your yard’s damaged by severe weather, vandalism, or another covered event, your policy may help pay to replace your trees, plants, grass, statuary, or other landscaping elements.
+So if you’re planning on making a lot of improvements this spring, make sure your homeowners insurance is enough to meet your needs